The-EleetCoder/A2Z-DSA-Solutions/01_LearnTheBasics/02_STL/README.md

 }
 ```
 ### 3. Map
-A map is an associative container that stores elements as key-value pairs.
+A map is an associative container that stores elements in key-value pairs, sorted by keys.
 ```c++
 #include <iostream>
 #include <map>